 The shrimp larvae were tolerant of ethanolic, dichloromethane and hydroethanolic extracts and therefore the leafy stems of the plant do not have a priori harmful effects on human cells 9 PS, 9 KB, A-549 and HT-29.
 This preliminary study contributes to the valorization of the Beninese flora and deserves to be deepened by evaluating the anti-trypanocidal power of extracts and by quantifying the chemical groups proven to be responsible for this activity.
 In addition, the in vivo toxicity tests have shown that the extract was not harmful inside the body.
 The non-toxic nature of this extract, supported by the demonstrated antitrypanosomal activities, was a reason for further investigation of the P2 extract in order to purify and then isolate active molecules.
-In view of the importance of thiosemicarbazones in the field of health on the one hand and the proven antitrypanosomal potential of the aerial part of Mitracarpus scaber, it would be beneficial to continue investigations on the plant by exploring other lines of research on the influence of the trapping of carbonyl functions of the molecules present on the biological activity of the plant and it was in this context that enter the present work.
+In view of the importance of thiosemicarbazones in the field of health on the one hand and of these biological potentialities, it would be beneficial to continue investigations on the plant by exploring other lines of research and it is in this context that the present work is inscribed.